brass9/typeahead.js/README.md

 (This example uses several newer features of Javascript that long-time coders may not be as familiar with.
 The arrow `=>` syntax is shorthand for a function.
 The `$&` in the replace string inserts the replaced term, useful for compiled-speed wrapping.
 And the backticks and `${...}` provide compiled-speed Javascript String Templates or String Interpolation.)

 This is a pretty major departure from the templates that worked on flat data.
-You might have expected working templates for both, but unfortunately that's not the case.
+You might have expected a single template to work for both styles of data, but unfortunately that's not the case.
 Not only is what we're passed different, but if `highlight: true` is set, highlighting now becomes the developer's responsibility.
 You can see a quick way to accomplish that in the `.replace()` call above.

 Regardless of your data type, the output from this template may surprise you.
 It won't render with just the tags you asked for - the Typeahead is going to insert its classes into what you emit.
-The above template won't get you a div tag wrapped around a strong tag, it's going to give you this:
+The above template won't just get you a div tag wrapped around a strong tag, it's going to give you this:

 	<div class="tt-suggestion tt-selectable">
 		<strong class=tt-highlight >F</strong>ord F150